Winnebago High School: Scholastic Bowl

 Winnebago Scholastic Bowl teams that were state champions the 1992-1993 and 1994-1995 school years. and national champions.

 Robotics Team

 The school also competes in the FIRST Robotics Competition as Winnovation, Team 1625.
 Its animation sub-team won the International Autodesk Visualization Award in 2007.
 The team has also been runner-up at the FIRST Championship in 2010 and 2014.

-In 2020 Winnovation made it to the FIRST championship but because of COVID they could not complete.
-In 2022 they received the Engineering Inspiration award, sending them to the FIRST championship paid by NASA.